Takoma Park, Maryland: Arts and culture

-Takoma Park is notable for being the home of blues guitarist John Fahey, who (together with other local music institutions) popularized the city as a haven for folk musicians.
-He named his label, Takoma Records, for the city, and many of his songs reference local landmarks.
-Mary Chapin Carpenter, Al Petteway (composer of Sligo Creek) and many other prominent local and national artists have made their home in and around Takoma Park.
-Root Boy Slim and Goldie Hawn are from Takoma Park.
+Takoma Park was the home of blues guitarist John Fahey (1939-2001), who helped popularize the city as a haven for folk musicians.
+He named his label Takoma Records for the city, and many of his songs allude to local landmarks.
+Mary Chapin Carpenter, Al Petteway (composer of Sligo Creek), and other local and national artists have made their home in and around Takoma Park.
+Musician Root Boy Slim and actor Goldie Hawn are from Takoma Park.